 Values in brackets will be pulled from the form visitor submits

-3. Create your html page:
+3. Create your HTML page:

 Here you can change questions and Input values (do not forget to change them in your email.txt as well)

-If you change the action url from http://yourdomain.com/cgi-bin/cgiemail/email.txt to http://yourdomain.com/cgi-bin/cgiecho/test.txt
+If you change the action URL from

-the email will not be sent, but you will see if the submission is successful – so-called debug (test) mode
+The email will not be sent, but you will see if the submission is successful – so-called debug (test) mode.

-Tweet Share Pin Tumble Email
+Tweet Share Pin Email